The 2026 School Sustainability and Resilience Fund round will open for applications on Monday 19 January 2026.

 ABOUT THE FUND

-At the Bay of Plenty Regional Council, our work guides and supports the region's environmental sustainable development.
-This is focused around four outcomes we're working towards for the community; a healthy environment, freshwater for life, safe and resilient communities, and a vibrant region.
+At the Bay of Plenty Regional Council, our work guides and supports the region's environmental health and sustainable development.
+This mahi is focused around four outcomes we're working towards: a healthy environment, freshwater for life, safe and resilient communities, and a vibrant region.

 Key Information